 Most commonly mamey tree planting may be seen as a windbreak or ornamental shade tree in Costa Rica, El Salvador and Guatemala.
 It is sporadically cultivated in Columbia, Venezuela, Guyana, Surinam, French Guiana, Ecuador and northern Brazil.
 It was most probably brought to Florida from the Bahamas, but the USDA has it recorded that seeds were received from Ecuador in 1919.
 Specimens of the mamey tree are few and far between, with most found in Florida where they are better able to survive, although highly susceptible to prolonged cool or cold temps.

-The flesh of the mamey fruit is used fresh in salads or boiled or cooked usually with sugar, cream or wine.
+The flesh of the mammee apple fruit is used fresh in salads or boiled or cooked usually with sugar, cream or wine.
 It is used in ice cream, sherbet, drinks, preserves, and many cakes, pies and tarts.

 Propagate by seeds which will take two months to germinate, in almost any type of soil; the mamey is not too particular.
 Cuttings or grafting can be performed as well.
 Water the seedling regularly and place in a full sun exposure.
 Provided you have the proper temperature requirements, the mamey tree is an easy tree to grow and is resistant to most diseases and pests.
 Trees will bear fruit in six to 10 years.

 Harvesting varies according to growing location.
 For instance, fruit begins ripening in April in Barbados, while in the Bahamas the season lasts from May through July.
-Some trees produce two crops per year in Puerto Rico and Central Columbia.
+And in areas of the opposite hemisphere, like New Zealand, this may take place during October on into December.
+In some locations, like Puerto Rico and Central Columbia, the trees may even produce two crops per year.
 The fruit is ripe when a yellowing of the skin appears or when lightly scratched, the usual green has been replaced by a light yellow.
 At this point, clip the fruit from the tree leaving a small bit of stem attached.